e-v-o-l-v-e/local-content-share/README.md

       - 8080:8080
 ```

+### Using Binary

+Download the appropriate binary for your system from the [latest release](https://github.com/tanq16/local-content-share/releases/latest).

+Make the binary executable (for Linux/macOS) with `chmod +x local-content-share-*` and then run the binary with `./local-content-share-*`.
+The application will be available at `http://localhost:8080`.

 ### Using Go

 With `Go 1.23+` installed, run the following to download the binary to your GOBIN: